 Common Medical Problems

 Teens should be reassured that anything they discuss with their doctor will be kept confidential, unless their health or the health of others is endangered by the situation.

 Reviewed by: Steven Dowshen, MD

-Date reviewed: October 2008
+Date reviewed: September 2011